Garden Route and Wild Coast Tour

-Why not be a daredevil and take a leap into the gorge with the Wild Gorge swing, an awesome experience that leaves you breathless yet exhilarated.
-Situated at the top of Lehr’s Falls, it is the highest swing in the world.
-Hurl yourself (or simply step) off the edge of the waterfall to swing into the gaping depths of the gorge – 165m (55 Storeys) Unbelievable!
-Arrive in Durban, the subtropical Holiday Mecca of South Africa, in the late afternoon.
+Why not be a daredevil and take a leap (optional) into the gorge with the Wild Gorge swing, an awesome experience that leaves you breathless yet exhilarated.
+The swing, the highest in the world, starts at the top of Lehr’s Falls.
+Hurl yourself (or simply step) off the edge of the waterfall to swing into the gaping depths of the gorge – 165m (55 Storeys) – unbelievable!
+After this adrenalin inducing adventure, arrive in Durban, the subtropical Holiday Mecca of South Africa, in the late afternoon.

 6 Day Coastal Explorer Guided tour (Code: SCDP) – Durban to Cape Town